If you’re building a fence or planting trees, hedges or shrubs that will act as a fence, it will need to comply with the Fence By-law.

 Damaged fences

-All fences on private property must be kept in good repair according to the by-law.
+All fences on private property must be kept in good repair.